 1. Proposal: A proposal describes the problem you want to study and the tentative methods you want to apply.
-A hard copy should be submitted in class by 10am, May 14, 2014.
+A hard copy should be submitted in class by 10:10 am, May 19.
 Please indicate each team member's name and student ID on your proposal.
 Limit your proposal to two pages (including everything), i.e., two single-sided sheets (not recommended) or one double-sided sheet (recommended).

-2. Presentation:

-- (a) Each team needs to do an oral presentation for around 20-25 minutes on June 4, 2014.
+- 2. Oral presentation: - (a) Each team needs to do an oral presentation for around 20-25 minutes on June 16.
 You may decide the number of speakers by yourself (at least one, of course).
 Speakers are encouraged to present in English, though Chinese is still allowed.
 However, please do not try to present in English if you are not confident of doing that. - (b) All team members should show up in class during the presentation of your team.
-The one who is absent will get zero point for presentation.

-3. Report:

-- (a) In your report, describe your problem, formulation, data, solutions, and suggestions. - (b) Limit your report to twelve pages, excluding the cover page.
-This means twelve single-sided sheets (not recommended) or six double-sided sheets (recommended). - (c) Submit a hard copy of your report into the instructor's mailbox AND e-mail the electronic files of your report and slides to the instructor by 11:59pm, June 4, 2014.
-Submissions on June 5 will get one letter grade lower as a penalty.
-Submissions afterwards are not accepted.
+The one who is absent will get zero point for presentation. - 3.
+Written report: - (a) In your report, describe your problem, formulation, data, solutions, and suggestions. - (b) Limit your report to twelve pages, excluding the cover page.
+This means twelve single-sided sheets (not recommended) or six double-sided sheets (recommended). - (c) E-mail the electronic files of your report and slides to the TA Johnny Chen by 11:59 pm, June 17.
+Submissions on June 18 will get one letter grade lower as a penalty.
+Submissions afterwards are not accepted. - (d) Please name your files with your team ID that will be assigned to you after the submission of proposals.
+Failing to do so may get some penalties.